+'''

-''' SELECT s.customer_id as CUSTOMER
+SELECT s.customer_id as CUSTOMER

 , sum(s.store_sales) as SALES

+2

 , c.yearly_income as INCOME

 , p.media_type as MEDIA

+4

 FROM sales_fact_1998 s, customer c, promotion p

 WHERE

-s.customer_id=c.customer_id and s.promotion_id=p.promotion_id and p.media_type in ($P{MediaType})
+s.customer_id=c.customer_id and s.promotion_id=p.promotion_id and

+p.media_type in ($P{MediaType})

 GROUP BY

 s.customer_id,

-c.yearly_income,
+10

+c.vearly income.

+11

+12

+p.media_type

-p.media_type '''
+'''

 Datasets of type Query and Script can also use profile attributes.
 Differently from parameters, profile attributes do not need to be explicitly added to the parameter list since they have been defined elsewhere.
-Clicking the Available Profile Attribute button you can see all profile attributes defined in the behavioral model and choose the one(s) you wish to insert in the dataset query/script text, as shown below.
+Clicking the Available Profile Attribute button you can see all profile attributes defined in the behavioural model and choose the one(s) you wish to insert in the dataset query/script text, as shown below.